graceminalee/Weather-App/README.md

 **Installation**

-Go to https://openweathermap.org and get a API key
+Go to https://openweathermap.org and get an API key

 Run command: